Royal Society of Canada: History

+RSC Academies

+Each year, the RSC elects approximately 100 Fellows to its three Academies: the Academy of Arts and Humanities, the Academy of Social Sciences, and the Academy of Science.
+These individuals have made significant contributions to their fields and Canadian public life.
+In 2024, the RSC included over 2,500 Fellows.

-The RSC is composed of three bilingual academies, including a broad range of scholarly disciplines and artistic fields.
-Academy I is the Academy of Arts and Humanities.
-There are three divisions of Academy I: an anglophone division, humanities; a francophone division, letters and humanities; and a bilingual division for the arts, embracing architecture, creative writing, and other arts.
-Academy II is the Academy of Social Sciences.
-There are two divisions of Academy II: an anglophone division, social sciences; and a francophone division, social sciences.
-Academy III is the Academy of Science.
-There are four bilingual divisions of Academy III: Applied sciences and engineering; Earth, ocean, and atmospheric sciences; life sciences; and mathematical and physical sciences.
+There are three divisions of the Academy of Arts and Humanities: an anglophone division, humanities; a francophone division, letters and humanities; and a bilingual division for the arts, embracing architecture, creative writing, and other arts.
+There are two divisions of the Academy of Social Sciences: an anglophone division, social sciences; and Sciences Sociales.
+There are four bilingual divisions of the Academy of Science: applied sciences and engineering; Earth, ocean, and atmospheric sciences; medical sciences; mathematical and physical sciences.

-The Society is dedicated to making its members’ varied knowledge available to the public.
-Members are available to assess issues of presumed value to Canadians and provide independent expert advice, notably to government on matters of public policy through its program of expert panel reports.
+Presently, the Fellowship comprises four categories: Regularly Elected Fellows, Specially Elected Fellows, International Fellows, and Honorary Fellows.
+Once inducted into the Society, Fellows may use the post-nominal letters FRSC (fellow of the Royal Society of Canada) in English and MSRC (membre de la Société royale du Canada) in French.

 The College of New Scholars, Artists, and Scientists

-The College of New Scholars, Artists, and Scientists of the RSC was established in 2014 to represent emerging generation of intellectual leaders in Canada.
-It elects 80-100 members each year, who showed high level of accomplishments at the early stage of their careers.
-At the time of election, members of the College must have received a PhD or equivalent degree within the past 15 years.
-Nomination of candidates for the College follows a similar procedures as nomination for the fellows of RSC.
+The College of New Scholars, Artists, and Scientists (also known as the RSC College) was established in 2014 to represent the emerging generation of intellectual leaders in Canada.
+Each year, approximately 50 Canadians and Permanent Residents are elected to the college for a seven-year term.
+Nomination of candidates for the college follows a similar procedure as nomination for the Fellows of RSC.

-Institutional members
+Institutional Members

-The RSC officially began the Institutional Member (IM) Program in 2004.
-The goal was to provide a mechanism by which the Society could develop its programs in conjunction with Canadian universities and by which universities could have formal and direct input into the strategic organization and governance of the Society.
-This closer relationship facilitates the nomination of new fellows from all Canadian universities and provides a means for the Society to sponsor scholarly activities at institutions of all sizes across Canada.
-Presently, 46 universities and the National Research Council of Canada are institutional members of the Society.
+The RSC officially began the Institutional Member (IM) programme in 2004.
+The goal was to provide a mechanism by which the Society could develop its programmes in conjunction with Canadian universities and by which universities could have formal and direct input into the strategic organization and governance of the Society.
+This closer relationship facilitates the nomination of new Fellows and College Members from all Canadian universities and provides a means for the Society to sponsor scholarly activities at institutions of all sizes across Canada.
+There are currently 61 Institutional Members of the RSC.

-Medals and awards
+Awards

 The RSC recognizes notable achievements in research and innovation by awarding medals and prizes.
-Twenty Society awards are offered on an annual or biennial basis and consist of either medals or certificates, some of them with cash prizes.
-These awards are as follows:
+Twenty three Society awards are offered on an annual or biennial basis and consist of either medals or certificates, some of them with cash prizes.